McDonald's unveils 'one-of-a-kind' global restaurant

 CHICAGO (WLS) --At the new West Loop McDonald's, dubbed "one-of-a-kind" by the fast-food giant, customers can order more than classics with a global menu on tap.

 Food from Australia, South America, and France are among the items available to the public starting Wednesday in the restaurant opening on Randolph Street.
-The restaurant's location is no coincidence, as it sits on the ground floor of the new McDonald's global headquarters, which opens in a few weeks.
+The restaurant's location is no coincidence, as it sits on the ground floor of the new McDonald's global headquarters, which opened earlier this year.

 "What can we do to really make our mark both in the neighborhood, in the city, with something that really spoke to the global nature of our business," said McDonald's Chief Communications Officer Robert Gibbs of the thought process behind this unique restaurant.